-The AD9609 has a very flexible clock input structure.
+The AD9629 has a very flexible clock input structure.
 The clock input can be a CMOS, LVDS, LVPECL, or sine wave signal.
 Regardless of the type of signal being used, clock source jitter is of great concern, as described in the Jitter Considerations section.

-Figure 46 and Figure 47 show two preferred methods for clocking the AD9609 (at clock rates up to 625 MHz).
+Figure 46 and Figure 47 show two preferred methods for clocking the AD9629.
+The CLK inputs support up to 4× the rated sample rate when using the internal clock divider feature.
 A low jitter clock source is converted from a single-ended signal to a differential signal using either an RF transformer or an RF balun.